Is your email inbox overloaded – or do you spend too much time on your emails? READ my 6Ps for making your emailing day a lot lot easier.

 And if readers pause, they are more likely to read on…

 Avoid long ones, that can’t be scanned.
 Ideally, use short and snappy ones, with a strong verb, that will shine out for the reader.
+That is my web writing secret.
 The subheadings on my Copywriting page, for example, are things such as: Why use a freelancer – … and why use me? – My repertoire and experience – Improve your website content/SEO – Need help with a blog?

 Does your content pass question, which is this commonly used among journalists?
 What does it mean?
 Well, it is easy to get excited when you first think of something to write about.
 But pause.
 Better still, wait until the next day.
 Or think what a friend would say, or how you would respond when said ‘So what?’ ie why is this interesting to readers?
 Make sure your content can answer this.

-And finally, yes, that one is a reminder from my other blog.
+And finally, yes, this one is a reminder from my other blog.
 Many companies have ‘strap lines’, mission statements, etc. but go into their offices and the chances are you will not see them.
+They are like a hidden secret.
+Why keep them secret?
 However, they can fit nicely on the top-left of your home page, where they are prominent and widely seen, as well as neatly summarising what you stand for.

-Yes, in my view straplines are underused on the web, but can have big impact on a website home page.
+Yes, in my view straplines are underused web writing secret, but can have big impact on a website home page.

 There are three players in a piece of writing – the writer, the topic and the reader (as in the triangle above).
 Two of these dominate in any piece of writing, and which two should influence the types of words used.
 Why?
 Because usage of certain words can enable you the writer to influence your reader – what they know about and think of the topic, their views of you the writer, and the relationship between the two of you.